Did you know that there are around 820,000 small businesses across Australia?

 Your PPC campaign may last for a select length of time (e.g. 4 months).
 However, it more likely will last for the duration of your budget.
 When you bid on a PPC slot and win, you will be able to enter the budget for your marketing campaign and tell it to run until your budget expires.

 There are many similarities between SEO and SEM.
-They both help you promote your brand to your target audience based on their search queries.
+They help you promote your brand to your target audience based on their search queries.

-They also help you to drive targeted traffic to your site and fulfil objectives such as filling out contact forms and making sales.
+They also help you drive targeted traffic to your site and fulfil objectives such as filling out contact forms and making sales.
 Keyword research is also a commonality between SEO and SEM, though what you do with the keywords is different.

 However, they still are more different than they are similar.
 This is because they go about attaining your goals in very different ways.
-You need to know the distinction of SEO vs SEM not so you can think about them as in contrast with each other, but so you can take advantage of their different strengths.
+Therefore, you need to know the distinction of SEO vs SEM not so you can think about them as in contrast with each other, but so you can take advantage of their different strengths.

 While SEM is faster, SEO is the better choice for adding value over time.
 When you purchase an SEM package, you only will get results for the length of time that your advert is displayed.
-Your PPC advert’s budget will eventually expire and others will be able to bid on the spot you currently hold.
+Your PPC advert’s budget will eventually expire, and others will be able to bid on the spot you currently hold.

 PPC adverts are therefore fleeting.
 On the flip side, SEO optimised content is out there forever.
 Once it’s posted, it can continue to drive traffic to your webpage for many years to come (assuming that you maintain the content by eliminating broken/irrelevant links in the future).

 SEM is called ‘paid advertising’ because you need a paid placement.
-SEO results are 100% unpaid (though you need to hire a professional content creator if you want any ROI whatsoever).
+However, SEO results are 100% unpaid (though you need to hire a professional content creator if you want any ROI whatsoever).

 On the flip side, you will pay a fee each time users click on your PPC advert.
 This fee varies depending on the Cost Per Click (CPC) of the keyword associated with your advert.
-It usually isn’t a very large fee, but it does come out of your pocket multiple times.
+It usually isn’t a substantial fee, but it does come out of your pocket multiple times.

-This means that it won’t only be shown to random people who search the keyword, but will be specifically optimised for:
+This means that it won’t only be shown to random people who search the keyword but will be specifically optimised for:

 The impact of such low traffic would be that word of your services would never get out there.
-Even those in your target audience won’t invest in your services because they never will have heard of you.
+Even those in your target audience won’t invest in your services because they will never have heard of you.

 Thus, you’ll get more clicks and subsequent sales with PPC adverts.
 They’re convenient, immediate, and encourage those who are immediately looking to buy to invest in your business.

-Look into how many people were directed from your webpage for each keyword that you bid on.
+Look into how many people were directed from your webpage for each keyword you bid on.
 Those that drive more traffic are what your target audience is most interested in, so you should write blog posts about these subjects and optimise for these keywords.

 In addition to using SEM for keyword research, you can also use different advert formats to see which one people prefer.
 Look at trends in clicks to answer the following questions: